mkow7045/chip8emu-stm32/README.md

 ## Emulation Details & Notes
 - The interpreter fetches a 16-bit opcode every cycle from memory starting at 0x200.
 - The `delay_timer` and `sound_timer` decrement at 60 Hz
 - Graphics buffer: 64×32 monochrome, each pixel is either on/off.
-On STM32 target this uses a simple buffer and sends it to display via I2C.
+On STM32 this uses a simple buffer and sends it to display via I2C.
 - 16 button keypad for input
 - Sound via active buzzer.
 - Known limitations: does not yet implement game switching, won't work with programs starting at 0x600.

 ## Why I built this
 As part of my embedded systems and firmware work I wanted to deepen my understanding of how interpreted virtual machines map onto constrained hardware.
-By building the CHIP-8 emulator first on desktop and then porting it to a microcontroller, I sharpened my skills in: pointer and memory management, hardware timers, low-level C++ logic, and cross‐platform toolchains.
+By building the CHIP-8 emulator first on desktop and then porting it to a microcontroller, I sharpened my skills in: hardware timers, low-level C++ logic, and cross‐platform toolchains.

 ## Future Work
 - Add support for SCHIP (Super-CHIP) extensions (128×64 display, additional opcodes)